rumadey09/percentile/README.md

 Scope: Student data is considered in comma-separated format where the columns are ID, name, and GPA.
 The program output will contain Id, student name, GPA and calculated percentile rank

 Run site in local server - http://localhost/percentile/

-Home page - We have Sample data and Custom data.
-In the custom data we can upload txt or csv files and see the results.

 Created by: Ruma Dey, 2017

 ## Contents: